NET WORTH: Unknown

 FUNDING AREAS: Education, Health, Jewish Causes, Arts & Culture

 OVERVIEW: Joshua Nash and his wife, Beth, move their philanthropy through the Goldberg/Nash Family Foundation, a charitable vehicle that supports various causes.
 University of Pennsylvania, the couple's alma mater, is a big winner.
-Nash chairs the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
+Nash chaired the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
 The foundation does not appear to accept unsolicited proposals.

 BACKGROUND: Joshua Nash graduated from University of Pennsylvania.
 He was a general partner of Odyssey Partners, L.P., joining the firm in 1988.
 Nash serves as president of Ulysses Management, L.L.C. and as chairman of the board of AV Homes Inc.